zmalone/chef-web-docs/source/build-a-delivery-pipeline/aws/write-the-build-cookbook/1/_index.md

 1. After the Acceptance stage completes, press the **Deliver** button.
 1. Watch the change progress through the Acceptance, Union, Rehearsal, and Delivered stages.

-As each stage runs, notice that they still don't do much work, even though the `awesome_customers` cookbook is part of the Git repo.
+As each stage runs, notice that it still doesn't do much work, even though the `awesome_customers` cookbook is part of the Git repo.

 For example, the `delivery-truck` cookbook's `lint` recipe runs Foodcritic and RuboCop ([source code](https://github.com/chef-cookbooks/delivery-truck/blob/master/recipes/lint.rb)).